bojand/gcall/README.md

 ## Features

-* Works with all request types
+* Works with all call types
-* Takes input from standard input allowing for piping or from `-d` parameter
+* Takes input from standard input allowing for piping or using `-d` data CLI argument
-* Various output formatting options
 * Metadata options
 * Config file option
+* Various output formatting options

 ## Examples